reusable-ui/reusable-ui-monorepo/states/press-state/README.md

 - **Release lock responsibility**:
     - Auto mode enforces the lock internally.
     - In explicit/external modes, implementors must manage a persistent release in their own state (for example, suppressing `true` until a new `pointerdown` or `keydown` event is observed).
-- **Rationale**: Ensures accessibility consistency by preventing phantom press restoration when toggling disabled state.
+- **Rationale**: Press is a discrete state — past press actions are ignored when toggling disabled, preventing phantom restoration and ensuring accessibility consistency.

 #### Pointer Behavior